-Sigma Theta Tau International is available for Millikin School of Nursing graduate students.
-Membership is not automatic and has certain restrictions.
-If a student is interested in this organization, he or she should discuss this with the academic advisor or see members of the respective organizations for information, application process, and/or qualifications.
-Application and induction is conducted in the spring of each year.
-Millikin SON is a member of the Nu Pi-at-large chapter along with MacMurray College and St. John's College of Nursing.
+Sigma Theta Tau International Honor Society for Nurses is available for Millikin School of Nursing graduate students.
+Students should discuss potential membership with the academic advisor or see members of the respective organizations for information, application process, and/or qualifications.
+Application and induction is conducted each year at the invitation of the organizations leaders.
+Millikin SON is a member of the Nu Pi-at-large chapter along with St. John's College of Nursing.